 \subsubsection{Optical/UV}

 The optical/UV lightcurve in {\avd} has shown a peculiar pattern.
-The total optical emission lasts for over 1000\,d and shows two distinguished flares: the first one displayed a sharp peak and decayed as a power-law of $\sim t^{-0.94}$; the second one lasted roughly twice as long as the first one with a plateau phase and decayed more slowly, as $\sim t^{-0.26}$.
+The total optical emission lasts for over 1000\,d and shows two distinguished flares: the first one displayed a sharp peak around MJD~58534.3; the second one lasted roughly twice as long as the first one with a plateau phase present from MJD~59110 to 59220.
+Moreover, the first flare declined much faster than the second one, e.g. 74\,d after the first peak, the luminosity dropped by over a factor of 4, while the second flare only dropped by a factor of 2 in the same time.
 We lack UV observations during the first flare and therefore cannot assess its behaviour during that time, but at least during the second flare the UV behaviour is comparable to the optical one.
 The following late-time (after the ZTF monitor) UV emission shows there was a second plateau present at least from MJD~59473 to 59580.